 Schools, employees, and school-related groups who are applying for grants on behalf of the District or District schools shall send a copy of the completed application to the Superintendent/designee, who shall present the application to the Board with a recommendation for approval or disapproval.
 Except as provided by law, such applications shall not be submitted until the Board gives its approval.

-National Motto
+Display of National Motto

-The Board shall require each elementary and secondary school to display the national motto, “In God We Trust,” in a prominent location which means a school entryway, cafeteria, or common area where students are likely to see it.
-Per KRS 158.195, the display may take the form of, but is not limited to, a plaque or student artwork.
+The Board shall require each elementary and secondary school to display the national motto, “In God We Trust,” in a prominent location which means a school entryway, cafeteria, or common area where students are likely to see an item on display.
+Per KRS 158.195, the display may take the form of, but is not limited to, a plaque or student artwork.14

+Display of Notice Regarding Employment of Minors

+The Board shall require each school that contains instructional space for students in grades six (6) through twelve (12) to conspicuously display in a prominent location, in both English and Spanish, a printed abstract of KRS 339.210 to 339.450, a list of the limited or prohibited occupations for minors, and a notice stating the working hours per day for each day of the week permissible for minors to work.
+The same information or display shall also be posted on the District’s or school’s website.14

 POWERS AND DUTIES OF THE BOARD OF EDUCATION A01.11